-There were eight kids in the Crockett clan, raised by two incredible parents in a household filled with love.
+There were eight kids in my father's clan, raised by two incredible parents in a household filled with love.
 My father was the second youngest child.

 I am the youngest grandchild of the entire family.
-So for everyone who watched me grow up from a shy child with two braids, my wedding is kind of a big deal.
+So for everyone who watched me grow up from a shy child with two braids, my wedding was kind of a big deal.

 I had a bridal shower with my father’s side of the family.
 Aside from Chef J who spoiled us with salad, exquisite sandwiches, quiche, Belgian waffles, and omelets, my favorite part of the day was the advice I received from all of my cousins and aunts.